 Ye Olde Cheshire Cheese, Fleet Street

-Ye Olde Cheshire Cheese is a Grade II listed building with origins dating back to the 1500s, though due to the Great Fire of London which ravaged the old city in September of 1666, it did have to be rebuilt (which means it’s still older than a lot of European countries—fascinating!).
+Ye Olde Cheshire Cheese is a Grade II listed building with origins dating back to the 1500s.
+The Great Fire of London ravaged the old city in September of 1666, so it did have to be rebuilt.
+(Which means it’s still older than a lot of European countries—fascinating!)

-Rustic, ramshackle and operated by the Samuel Smith Brewery which is not only reasonably priced but does a fantastic drop of Dark Mild, such London luminaries as Arthur Conan Doyle and Charles Dickens enjoyed a pint or two within its hallowed walls.
+Rustic and ramshackle, it is operated by the Samuel Smith Brewery.
+The brewery is not only reasonably priced but does a fantastic drop of Dark Mild.
+Such London luminaries as Arthur Conan Doyle and Charles Dickens enjoyed a pint or two within its hallowed walls.

 The Spaniard’s Inn, Hampstead

-Lying right on the edge of London’s oldest and wildest ancient parkland, Dickens mentions The Spaniard’s Inn in The Pickwick Papers, and Bram Stoker in Dracula which gives you an idea of its legacy as a fine 16th-century vintage.
+Lying right on the edge of London’s oldest and wildest ancient parkland, Dickens mentions The Spaniard’s Inn in The Pickwick Papers, and Bram Stoker in Dracula.
+This gives you an idea of its legacy as a fine 16th-century vintage.

 And if that’s not enough history for you, it’s rumored that England’s most infamous highwayman Dick Turpin used to frequent here, keeping a keen eye on the road for any wealthy but unlucky travelers who might be passing by.